AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/additional-config-for-cloud-service.md

 ## Steps to perform B-Tree migration for Content Fragments

-If references are not displayed for content fragments, you can choose to HIT the trigger to start the migration job:
+If references are not displayed for content fragments, you can choose to run the migration job:

 POST: